pyeventsourcing/eventsourcing/docs/topics/examples/wiki.rst

 -----------

-The application provides methods to create a new page, get the details for a page by its slug, to update the title of a page referenced by its slug, to update the body of a page, and to change the slug indexes.
-None of these methods mention a ``user_id`` argument.
+The application provides methods to create a new page, get the details for a page by its slug, update the title of a page referenced by its slug, update the body of a page, and change the slug indexes.
+Please note that none of these methods mention a ``user_id`` argument.
 To get to a page, the slug is used to identify an index, and the index is used to get the page ID, and then the page ID is used to get the body and title of the page.

-The application also demonstrates how the IDs of a type of aggregate can be listed, by logging the IDs when the aggregate is created using a sequence of stored events, and then selecting from this sequence when presenting a list of the the aggregates.
+The application also demonstrates the "event-sourced log" recipe, by showing how all the IDs of the ``Page`` aggregates can be listed, by logging the IDs when a new page is created, in a sequence of stored events, and then selecting from this sequence when presenting a list of pages.

 .. literalinclude:: ../../../eventsourcing/examples/wiki/application.py